Skip to content

 • Successfully defended the nation's leading self-directed IRA custodian at a multi-week trial before an SEC administrative law judge resulting in a decision dismissing all charges.
 On full Commission review, obtained a unanimous decision by the SEC Commissioners affirming the firm's trial win on expanded grounds.
 Matter of Equity Trust Co., 2017 WL 4335067 (SEC Sept.
 28, 2017).

-• As lead trial counsel in 2017, settled one day before trial without admissions in SEC proceeding relating to investment adviser's recommendations to public pension plans.
+• As lead trial counsel in 2017, settled one day before trial without admissions an SEC proceeding relating to an investment adviser's recommendations to public pension plans.
 Matter of Gray Financial Group Inc., 2017 WL 5624487 (Nov.
-22, 2017)
+22, 2017).

 • Wells submission resulting in SEC closing letter as to senior executive of large financial services firm in SEC case settled by his employer that related to mutual fund share class recommendations.
 2017 WL 4064192 (Sept.
 14, 2017).

-• Orally argued and briefed successful motion to dismiss federal and state RICO and common law fraud claims in Florida state court.
+• Orally argued and briefed a successful motion to dismiss federal and state RICO and common law fraud claims (opposing counsel who had drafted the federal RICO law).
 Goldberg v.
 Kanegis, Case No. 13-22491 (Miami-Dade County Circuit Court, Complex Business Litigation Division Nov.
-12, 2016)
+12, 2016).

-• Represented managing director of private equity adviser in SEC investigation and in no-admission settlement by the firm and four executives of case alleging omissions relating to conflicts of interest and payments to affiliates.
+• Represented a managing director of a private equity adviser in SEC investigation and in no-admission settlement by the firm and four executives in a case alleging omissions relating to conflicts of interest and payments to affiliates.
 Matter of Fenway Partners LLC, 2015 WL 6689228 (Nov.
 3, 2015).

 Admitted to Practice